How computing came into the picture?

 The cloud providers have their on-premises data centers to provide resources to their users through Internet.

 The cloud providers often provide separation between application and data.
-This scenario is shown in the Figure 2.
+This scenario is shown in Figure 2.

 The underlying physical machines are generally organized in grids and they are usually geographically distributed.